zongpingding/Calculus_On_Manifolds_Michael_Spivak/README.md

 * https://github.com/luqmanmalik/Calculus-on-Manifolds

 > [!WARNING]
-> This repository are for personal useage only.
+> This repository is for personal use only.

 # Notes and Manuals